aws-amplify/docs/docs/cli/auth/import.md

 Your Identity Pool needs:
 - an Authenticated Role with a trust relationship to your Identity Pool
-- an **optional** Unauthenticated Role if you want to use any Guest user access for your Amplify categories.
+- an **optional** Unauthenticated Role if you want to use any guest user access for your Amplify categories.
 (Example: Guest access for your S3 buckets or REST API endpoints)

 These roles are usually automatically configured when you create a new Identity Pool enabling "Unauthenticated" access and have a Cognito User Pool as an authentication provider.